suikan4github/fuyujitaku/README.md

 It also configure the suspend-then-hibernate delay.
 And finally, configure system to allow hibernation from the menu.

-This script supports only systems with a swap file.
+This script supports only systems with a swap file on ext4 file system.
 The system with swap partition is not supported.

 ## Test environment and results
 | OS                | Platform                      | Note       |